 The Zonta Club of Pine Rivers is based in the Moreton Bay region, roughly covering the area previously known as Pine Rivers Shire.
 We are a service organisation that—through fundraising and advocacy—supports service projects assisting women and girls to live safe and productive lives.

 Our members come from a range of professions, some retired, and are of various ages.
-We live in suburbs stretching from Lawnton to Ferny Grove, and are currently seeking new members to join us!
+We live in suburbs stretching from Lawnton to Keperra, and are currently seeking new members to join us!

 Our club meets monthly, on the second Wednesday of each month.
-These dinner meetings are held at Eatons Hill Hotel, beginning at 6.30 pm.
+These dinner meetings are held at Albany Creek Tavern, beginning at 6.30 pm.
 On occasions, we have guest speakers attend the dinner meetings.

 Our service projects